bgelb/atu-sim/README.md

 these as PNG heatmaps for every table entry.
 Rows are inductor bitmasks, columns are capacitor bitmasks; color buckets correspond to
 <1.2, <1.3, <1.4, <1.5, <1.7, <2, <2.5, <3, <4, <5, <6.5, <8, <9.5, and ≥9.5
-SWR.
+SWR (light gray).
 The tuning path (coarse vs. sharp steps) is overlaid on each plot.